kburchfiel/simple_static_site/index.md

 ## Net domestic migration maps

 These maps show net domestic migration rates at the state and county level **from April 1, 2020 to June 1, 2024**.
-They are based on the Folium mapping library and were created within PFN's choropleth_maps_with_folium.ipynb notebook, available at https://github.com/kburchfiel/pfn/blob/main/Mapping/choropleth_maps_with_folium.ipynb .
+They are based on the Folium mapping library and were created within PFN's 'choropleth_maps_with_folium.ipynb' notebook, available at https://github.com/kburchfiel/pfn/blob/main/Mapping/choropleth_maps_with_folium.ipynb .

 [State-level net migration](maps/net_migration_rate_state_2020-2024.html)